Reviews You Can Rely On

 Noise Cancellation

-The noise canceling on the Ultras is one of the best.
-It places you on an island of peaceful tranquility, no matter the surroundings.
-The transparency mode is equally stunning, relaying ambient sounds so naturally that it felt like we weren't wearing headphones.
+The noise canceling on the Ultras is some of the best, the Gen 2 does it better.
+The Ultras create an island of peaceful tranquility, no matter the surroundings.

-The Ultra blocks out an astounding 20-40 decibels of noise across the entire frequency spectrum, reducing office chatter to blissful silence.
+The Ultra blocks out an astounding 20-40 decibels of noise across the entire frequency spectrum, with an average reduction of over 30 dB, reducing office chatter to blissful silence.
 People had to tap us to get our attention.
 Even roaring airplane engines and kitchen blenders were diminished to a whisper.
-While most headphones struggle to block out common everyday mid-range sounds, Bose excels.
+While most headphones struggle to block out familiar everyday mid-range sounds, Bose excels in this regard.

 In a bustling cafe, they do an incredible job of insulating the user from monotonous low-frequency hums and background chatter.
-A sudden, high-pitch dish clash at 0:16 comes through slightly louder but is barely audible.
+A sudden, high-pitched dish clash at 0:16 is slightly louder but barely audible.

-While we love Bose's ANC and aware modes, unlike most competitors, you must choose either noise-canceling or transparency mode; you can't go without one or the other.
-Despite all the ANC customization options in the Bose app, there isn't an option to turn off the ANC without simultaneously turning on Aware mode.
+Despite all the ANC customization options in the Bose app, there is no option to turn off ANC without simultaneously turning on Aware mode.
 It's an odd choice for such an expensive headphone and may be a deal-breaker for those who are sensitive to full-powered ANC.

 bose quietcomfort ultra headphones - in a vast sea of options, the quietcomfort ultra shines.